Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that deletes files (directory and subfolder) with specific extensions 11-directories
-: a script that counts all  directories and subdirectories  of a directorty
+: a script that counts all  directories and subdirectories  of a directorty 12-newest-files
+: a script that display le 10 newest files in a directory